 I found the bazaars in Iran to be very safe if you take the normal precautions.
-Like any market anywhere else in the world the risk of pickpocketing and opportunity theft always exists.
-Keep your valuables safe in either a moneybelt under your clothes or a abti theft backpack.
+Like any market in the world, the risk of pickpocketing and opportunity theft always exists.
+Keep your valuables safe in either a moneybelt under your clothes or a anti theft backpack.

 Visiting the bazaars in Iran as a solo female traveller